nodedge/nodedge/docs/tutorials.md

 ## Navigate the scene

-> To navigate the scene, you can use the arrows keys.
+> To navigate the scene, you can use the arrow keys of your keyboard.

 ![](media/zoom_in_out.gif)